satansson/01.PongClone/README.md

 This is my first game in a 'Complete C# Unity Developer: Create Games and Learn to Code' course on Udemy.
 It was done in october 2020.
+By this way, I've studied basic 2D Game concepts.